Heteroskedastic PCA: Algorithm, Optimality, and Applications: Introduction

 \subsection{Heteroskedastic PCA}

-In many applications, the noise can be highly heteroskedastic, i.e., the magnitude of perturbation varies significantly from entry to entry in the data matrix.
-For example, heteroskedastic noise naturally appears in datasets with different types of variables.
-For various biological sequencing and photon imaging data, the observations are discrete counts that are commonly modeled by Poisson, multinomial, or negative binomial distributions \citep{salmon2014poisson,cao2017multi-sample} and are naturally heteroskedastic.
-In network analysis and recommender systems, the observations are usually binary or ordinal, which are heteroskedastic.
-PCA is also used in the analysis of spectrophotometric data to determine the number of linearly independent species in rapid scanning wavelength kinetics experiments \citep{cochran1977statistically}.
-The spectrophotometric data often contain heteroskedastic noise since the measurements are based on averages over varying lengths of time intervals.
+In many applications, the noise term $\varepsilon_k$ can be highly heteroskedastic in the sense that the magnitude of noise entries varies significantly in the data matrix.
+Heteroskedastic noise is especially common in datasets with different types of variables.
+For example, in various biological sequencing and photon imaging data, the observations are discrete counts that are commonly modeled by Poisson, multinomial, or negative binomial distributions \citep{salmon2014poisson,cao2020multisample} and are naturally heteroskedastic.
+In network analysis and recommender systems, the observations are usually binary or ordinal, which are heteroskedastic as well.

 Motivated by these applications, it is natural to relax the homoskedasticity assumption in \prettyref{eq:spikecov} and consider the following generalized spiked covariance model \citep{bai2012sample,yao2015sample}: